nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-greatest-common-divisor/index.md

-#### How to Code the Recursive Greatest Common Denominator Algorithm in Python
+#### How to Code the Recursive Greatest Common Divisor Algorithm in Python

 Now let's see it in Python...
 ```py